 If we told you there’s a way you can invest in your company that would yield average returns of 500 percent, you’d be all ears, right?
 Well, that’s exactly what we’re telling you.
-Research by Deloitte shows that investments in mental health programs in the workplace generate returns of five times their original value (sometimes more).
+Research by Deloitte shows that investments in mental well-being programs in the workplace generate returns of five times their original value (sometimes more).
 Not to mention the fact that they also produce healthy and happy employees.

 27 percent of all sick days in the Netherlands are related to psychological challenges, such as burnout and emotional exhaustion.
-Along with the fact that mental health issues are obviously unpleasant for the employee, they also cost employers a lot of money.
+Along with the fact that mental well-being issues are obviously unpleasant for the employee, they also cost employers a lot of money.

 |What does an absent employee cost per day?